PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 ### Installation on other systems

 while developing PACO, Ubuntu 16.04 LTS was used.
 All components are known to run on this distribution successfully.
-We suppose, but not guarantee, that other linux distributions might work as well.
+We suppose, but not guarantee, that other linux distributions would work as well.

 ## Next step

-Now that you have all the prerequisites setup precisely [:wink], lets move on to [downloading](https://paco-cpu.github.io/paco-cpu/docs/download/) PACO on your machine.
+Now that you have all the prerequisites setup precisely, lets move on to [downloading](https://paco-cpu.github.io/paco-cpu/docs/download/) PACO on your machine.